Ian Harris

 Director, Z/Yen Group Limited, BA (Hons) FCA FBCS FIC CMC

-Z/Yen assignments include reviews and strategies with The Church of England, UNISON, Moorfields Eye Hospital NHS Foundation Trust, London Stock Exchange, Macaw, The Financial Laboratory (a joint venture which included Barclays Capital, Royal & Sun Alliance, Silicon Graphics and others), Institute of Fundraising, PDSA, Charityshare, Barnardo's, National Trust, Marine Stewardship Council, Rethink, The British Heart Foundation, Cancer Research UK, NSPCC, British Red Cross Society, Action For Blind People, BEN, The Children's Society, Macmillan Cancer Relief, Charity Logistics, WWF, Institute of Chartered Accountants in England and Wales, Women's Royal Voluntary Service, the General Social Care Council, PEFC, Deutsche Bank, Chelsea and Westminster Hospital NHS Foundation Trust, The Royal Marsden NHS Foundation Trust.
+Ian's Z/Yen client work includes reviews and strategies with The Church of England, UNISON, Moorfields, London Stock Exchange, Institute of Fundraising, PDSA, Charityshare, Barnardo's, National Trust, Marine Stewardship Council, Rethink, British Heart Foundation, Cancer Research UK, NSPCC, British Red Cross Society, Action For Blind People, BEN, The Children’s Society, Macmillan Cancer Relief, WWF, Institute of Chartered Accountants in England and Wales, the General Social Care Council, PEFC, Deutsche Bank, Chelsea and Westminster Hospital NHS Foundation Trust, The Royal Marsden NHS Foundation Trust.

-Ian regularly leads award-winning work, such as Charityshare's partnership award, Ideal Hardware's HR Award for its rewards framework and the Marine Stewardship Council's Best Practice award for its strategic planning and governance review.
+He regularly leads award-winning work, such as Charityshare’s partnership award, Ideal Hardware’s HR Award for its rewards framework, Marine Stewardship Council’s Best Practice award for its strategic planning and governance review and The Church of England's Energy Footprint Tool, which won an Innovation Of The Year award at the National Energy Awards in 2021.

-Ian has also been deploying predictive analytics in interesting ways for the civil society sector, including membership retention/recruitment, grant-making effectiveness and improving fundraising returns.
+Ian has been deploying machine learning-based predictive analytics in interesting ways for the civil society sector, including membership retention/recruitment, grant-making effectiveness and improving fundraising returns for nearly 20 years.

-Ian is a life member of the Gresham Society, a former chair of the judging panel for the National Payroll Giving Awards and of BCS The Chartered Institute for IT's Ethics Group.
-He is also a regular contributor of articles for the business and not-for-profit press and is co-author, together with Michael Mainelli, of the practical book "IT for the Not-for-Profit Sector", the best-selling novel "Clean Business Cuisine" and most recently the award-winning book The Price of Fish: A New Approach to Wicked Economics and Better Decisions.
+Ian is also a regular contributor of articles for the business and not-for-profit press and is co-author, together with Michael Mainelli, of the practical book "IT for the Not-for-Profit Sector", the best-selling novel "Clean Business Cuisine" and most recently the award-winning book The Price of Fish: A New Approach to Wicked Economics and Better Decisions.

 Some of Ian's many articles can be found here.